Time to Apply for the 2018-19 school year!

-Sisterhood is an after-school and summer arts program (Summer of Sisterhood) that prepares girls ages 10 - 15 for womanhood and their life beyond.
-Throughout the school year, arts and creativity are interwoven into the cycles (see list below).
+Sisterhood is an after-school and summer arts program (Summer of Sisterhood) that prepares girls ages 10 - 18 for womanhood and their life beyond.
+Throughout the school year, arts and creativity are interwoven into the curriculum which has a focus on literacy.

 During eight weeks of the summer, Summer of Sisterhood continues its drive to help girls reach their fullest potential as we focus on a specific arts project designed to teach the girls how creative expression can transform a community and positively impact public perception.

 Sisterhood fosters a belief in girls’ self-worth based on their skills, unique talents, and spirituality rather than on appearance, popularity, sexuality or negative gender and racial stereotypes.